2csqd2/2csqd2.github.io/journal.md

 ### 4/10/2020
 I woke up at 8am.
 At about 10am all the kids and I went for a drive to Starbucks and got breakfast, then we drove through DC and through National Harbor before returning home.
 We returned around noon and Harper road her bike.
 I setup a paint station for Palmer so that he could paint a picture (like the canvas Harper made the day before).

+### 4/11/2020
+I woke up at 9:30am and Palmer and Harper shortly thereafter.
+I helped Harper make toast and Palmer ate yogurt.
+Harper went outside to ride her bike early in the morning since she got dressed as soon as she woke up.
+Palmer went outside about an hour later to play on his bike, play hop-scotch, and run on the tumble track.
+I woke Tyler up at 10:30am so he wouldn't sleep too late.
+For lunch I made Harper miso soup and noodles, and Palmer PBJ with apple slices.